 Are nicotine pouches safe?

-With that said, as of 2020, a number of large companies have come out with their own nicotine pouches, but not enough people are really using them yet to say whether they are superior to other methods of nicotine delivery.
+With that said, a number of large companies have come out with their own nicotine pouches, but not enough people are really using them yet to say whether they are superior to other methods of nicotine delivery.
 I can at least say that based on the nicotine pouches I’ve used, they taste fine, definitely won’t cause oral cancer or gum disease, and also won’t stain your teeth.

 How do you use nicotine pouches?